 With mallard flanks, grizzly soft hackles on the side wings, a large glass bead, a tail with two saddle hackles, and a foam diver head, this fly has it all goin’ on!
 Dart this fly around to get the bass biting!
-For flyfishing in still water, use a full sinking line to submerge it to your desired depth.
+For flyfishing in still water, use a full fly fishing sinking line to submerge it to your desired depth.

 When you’re looking for top flies – for bass especially – you don’t want to overlook the Gartside Gurgler.
 It might not look like all that much at first glance, but it’s one of the best gurgler fly pattern and it works wonders for fishing bass.

 The designer of the Gartside Gurgler, Jack Gartside, wanted to draw in fish by creating a disturbance on the surface of the water.
 But because you can customize the Gurgler to the exact environment you’ll be fishing, from color to size, this clever little pattern is one of the best fishing bass flies around.

 You can modify this fly to your exact requirements, making it one of the most versatile flies on the market.
 Wherever you’re headed, this one is a must-have in your box.